 Leuprorelin acetate can also increase cholesterol values.
-In a clinical trial summarized in the FDA prescribing information, 7% of women receiving leuprorelin acetate who entered the study with normal cholesterol at baseline ended with total cholesterol above normal range.
-Triglycerides increased to above normal limits in 12% of the leuprorelin acetate arm of the same study.
-In their
+In a clinical trial summarized in the FDA prescribing information, 7% of women receiving leuprorelin acetate who entered the study with normal cholesterol at baseline ended with total cholesterol above normal range.31 Triglycerides increased to above normal limits in 12% of the leuprorelin acetate arm of the same study.31 In their review of leuprorelin acetate, the FDA stated that "the long-term significance of the observed treatment-related changes in serum lipids in women with endometriosis is unknown."31

-FDA labels for the aromatase inhibitors letrozole and anastrozole included language about hypercholesterolemia, including warnings for women with pre-existing cardiac conditions.
+FDA labels for the aromatase inhibitors letrozole and anastrozole included language about hypercholesterolemia, including warnings for women with pre-existing cardiac conditions. ^{61,62}